ianmarquez/cognizant-assignment/README.md

 ## To Run
 ### `yarn build`

-Builds the docker images for deployment
+Builds the docker images for deployment.

 ### `yarn start`